radiohyperactivity/tasmota-aprs/README.md

 # Control Tasmota Power Switch via APRS

-This is the companion repository the the YouTube video showing the build of the APRS remote controlled power switch.
+This is the companion repository for the YouTube video showing the build of the APRS remote controlled power switch.

 [![](video-thumb.png)](https://youtu.be/Ph4JDYbER2c)